oleksiikolomiietssnapp/MediaBridge/Sources/Documentation.docc/Documentation.md

     @Environment(\.library) var library

     var body: some View {
+        VStack {
             // Use library to fetch songs
+        }
+        .task {
+            // Optional: Request authorization if not yet determined if library.authorizationStatus == .notDetermined {
+                try await library.requestAuthorization()
+            }
+        }
     }
 }
 ```